Mo-MR-123/PyText2SpeechProject/README.md

 - [ ] Add support for .srt files, to be able to convert subtitles to speech

+- [ ] Add pre-commit for code style and code quality checks.

 - [ ] Make `Dockerfile` for consistent builds later.

 - [x]